AudioKit/DevoloopAudioKit/README.md

 Both of these were written by Mike Gazzarusso.

+## Documentation

+The Githbub [Wiki](https://github.com/AudioKit/DevoloopAudioKit/wiki) hosts the documentation for this project.

 ## Installation

 Use Swift package manager and point to this URL: https://github.com/AudioKit/DevoloopAudioKit